 With our sleep recorder this can simply be done at home with some instruments placed on their body, typically on their hand.
 When one night isn’t enough as is often the case, they can get it for seven nights.
 Yet, the result is again a faster diagnosis, no waiting lists, convenience and the comfort of staying home, no hassle, less costs, the list goes on.

-Bringing back the fun factor in healthcare work
+Bringing back the fun factor in healthcare work is key for Leonard Witkamp

 Healthcare is a complex ecosystem with many intermediaries and stakeholders.
 Essentially you are transforming the ways low complexity care is done in all these areas.
 Moreover, you involve others more actively, for instance GPs and optometrists, and you reduce the interventions needed by specialists and hospitals.
 That requires a serious change of mentality and of existing practices.
 Is the mentality and the care system in The Netherlands different and ready for this?